 Even as you begin to shift your gaze to the future and where this next chapter of your journey will take you, we wanted to give you an opportunity to explore the moment you find yourself in – while keeping the anxiety at bay.
 We’ve put together a list of events and activities coming up that may provide you with a much-needed distraction, and a chance to continue to connect with the people around you.

 1. PASS ON NETLFLIX & CHILL – SEE THEATRE AND TALK

-Humans have been performing for each other since before the wheel (No, I don’t mean Wheel of Fortune).
+Humans have been performing for each other since before the wheel (No, I don’t mean the Wheel of Time on Amazon).
 What better way to distract yourself from the stress you’re feeling than to watch a professionally performed production and get inspired and/or challenged – there’s nothing quite like it.

 Shows happening NOW:

-Culture House DC, nestled in Southwest DC close to The Yards Park, is the perfect place to practice your photography skills.
+Nestled in Southwest DC, close to The Yards Park, is the perfect place to practice your photography skills.
 As a local nonprofit, Culture House DC is dedicated to curating and nurturing artists within the neighborhood community and greater DC at-large.
-Stop by for a visit on Wednesdays from 5pm–8pm or on the weekend from noon to 5pm.
+Stop by for a visit.

 2. GO TO A GAME, LIKE, A SPORTS GAME

 Root for your favorite team, or just go and pick a team you want to root for – it doesn’t matter, get a hot dog and get caught up in the excitement of professional competitive sports.

 The Washington Nationals open their 81-game home schedule against the Phillies on Tues., April 4.